meny1237/Challenge/lz-string/README.md

-When calling ```javascript _compress(string)``` directly, the browser got stucked because of endless devilish while loop, in order to understand what happened there, I added an "debug" messages using ```javascript alert(string)``` function which made me notice that the variable bitsPerChar - which is nessecary to get out of the loop was undefined! so in order to fix the problem I replaced the while(true) loop with a for loop that was before the while loop, which produces the same results.
+When calling ```javascript _compress(string)``` directly, the browser got stucked because of endless devilish while loop, in order to understand what happened there, I added an "debug" messages using ```javascript alert(string)``` function which made me notice that the variable bitsPerChar - which is necessary to get out of the loop was undefined! so in order to fix the problem I replaced the while(true) loop with a for loop that was before the while loop, which produces the same results.